robotsaiculture/robotsaiculture.github.io/_pages/program.md

 ## Panel 2

-**Culture and Space: cultural negotiations of robots in everyday spaces**
+**Culture and Space: Cultural negotiations of robots in everyday spaces**

 Everyday spaces are social and cultural productions that include a wide range of technologies that mediate and transform them.
 As robots are introduced into new settings such as schools, restaurants and public spaces they intervene in that space and undergo a process of cultural negotiation.
 In this panel we explore how robots are being designed for social roles in particular spaces and settings, what labour they perform in those spaces and how their intervention in space is received and negotiated.